programmingcorporate/PowerAppsComponents/components/BreadcrumbComponent/README.md

     )
 );

-Update below code on Other Screens – Breadcrumb Logic
+Update below code on Other Screens OnVisible
 // Add current screen to breadcrumb trail if not already present If(
     IsBlank(